' The Upside: Benefits of Bankruptcy - Law Offices of Robert M. Geller

 For more information about the types of debt that can be discharged in a bankruptcy see the USCOURTS.GOV Bankruptcy Guide.

-If you are considering bankruptcy, but you have concerns about the stigma attached to it or you aren’t sure if you have enough valid reasons for filing, we can help.
+Are considering bankruptcy, but have concerns about the stigma attached to it?
+Are you not sure if you have enough valid reasons for filing?
+We can help.
 We’ll evaluate your situation and help you determine if bankruptcy really is your best option.
 For more information or to schedule a consultation, contact the Law Offices of Robert M. Geller at 813.254.5696.

 Archive